lndhub-admin/lndhub-admin/README.md

 ## LndHub Admin is a Node.js Lightning Network Toolbox

-Using LndHub's accounting for
+Using LndHub for

 > #### accounts ( wallets ( users ) ).

+---

+If You run a node and need to have separate accounts in front of LND wallet.

 If You run a node and will be "Uncle-Jim" for family and friends or community.

-If You run a node and need to have separate accounts in front of LND wallet.

-If You need a toolbox "Kitchen Sink" included for building LApp's.
+If You need a toolbox "Kitchen Sink and batteries" included for building LApp's.

 ## Eanbles Accounts to the LND wallet . who payed what, when . why is up to You to deduct.

 This repo will contain :